Perfectly Seamless Restoration

 Frequently Asked Questions

-A dental crown is maintained just like a natural tooth.
-Regular brushing and flossing keep your dental crown – and the supporting gum around it – healthy and clean.
-Regular cleanings and checkups at your dentist are essential to your oral health.
+Caring for a dental crown is similar to maintaining a natural tooth.
+Regular brushing and flossing help keep the crown and the surrounding gum tissue healthy.
+Consistent dental cleanings and checkups are also vital for maintaining good oral health.